XeroKimo/XeroKimo.github.io/How_to_reason_about_exceptions.md

     });
 }
 ```
-In this example, `Write()` could maybe perform a rollback if the passed in function fails so we could modify the value without any worries of it becoming some invalid value.
+In this example, `Write()` could maybe perform a rollback if the passed in function fails so we could modify the value without any worries of it becoming some invalid state.
 This is the least error prone way to do clean up assuming you're using a compatible error handling scheme with the function you're calling with.
 For example, if `Write()` expects to use value-based errors, throwing an exception will completely break this safety.
+This is also the only technique that's not error handling shceme agnostic

 ### Commit on success
 ```c++